RecordsKeeper/multichain/docs/source/miningwindows.rst

 Running RecordsKeeper on Windows
 ################################

-You will see the following message on your Windows command line terminal after you execute the command to connect to the Recordskeeper blockchain.
+You will see the following message on your Windows command line terminal after you execute the command to connect to the RecordsKeeper blockchain.

 .. image:: _static/WindowsRKD.png
    :align: center